chinamike65/hugo-tuolesi/content/book6/book6en.md

 The wonderful Dharma is eighty-four thousand Dharma doors.

-The Zhongzuns are the Sangha, including Bodhisattvas, Arahants, and Dharma protectors.
+The Arya are the Sangha, including Bodhisattvas, Arhats, and Dharma protectors.

-Zhongzun: The most honorable among all beings is the Sangha.
+Arya: The most honorable among all beings is the Sangha.

 The group refers to the four groups of disciples: bhikkhus, nuns, upasakas, and upasikas.

 Sangha is also called Sangha in a broad sense.
-Sangha includes Bodhisattvas, Arahants, and Dharma protectors.
+Sangha includes Bodhisattvas, Arhats, and Dharma protectors.

 If it is a monk who has realized emptiness, or a monk with bodhicitta, it is also a sangha.

 The same is true of lay people.
-If a lay family has Bodhicitta, he is a sangha.
+If a lay householder has Bodhicitta, he is a sangha.
 The sangha does not only refer to monks.

-If it is an ordinary monk, at least four monks can represent a monk.
+If it is an ordinary monk, at least four monks can represent a Sangha.

 109